 The Form May Have Changed, but the Storytelling Remains the Same

 These days, print media – magazines, newspapers, even books – no longer make up a significant portion of our day-to-day reading.
 Every day it seems more media outlets are turning to digital-only formats.
 It should come as no surprise, then, that we’ve had to say goodbye to some of our favorite traditional media brands.
 The S3 Agency, a NJ PR Agency, is helping to point the way for public relations agencies as they adapt to the new normal.

-We can blame it on many factors.
-But one of the main reasons for the change away from print is the new demand for real time content, which has been cultivated by social media.
+We can blame this shift on many factors.
+But one of the main reasons for the decline of print is the increasing demand for real-time content, fed by social media.
 For better or for worse, it’s how we ingest news today.
-Why read a print article from last week, let alone last month, when we can have the latest (or at least updated) story in the palm of our hands, thanks to our smartphones?
+Why read a print article from last week, let alone last month, when we can access the latest story on our smartphones?

-The most successful media outlets are embracing the shifting demands of their readers through their online-only destinations.
-Providing this resource allows for an increase in content and potential ad dollar spends through the likes of podcasts, videos and brand-sponsored posts.
-As an NJ PR Agency, we are also seeing magazines elevate their brands through custom experiences, such as pop-ups and events, as additional ways to connect with their audiences.
+The most successful media outlets are embracing the change.
+How?
+By providing their readers with online-only content.
+This can often lead to an increase in readership, as well as potential ad dollar spends through the likes of podcasts, videos and brand-sponsored posts.
+As an NJ PR Agency, we are also seeing magazines elevate their brands through custom experiences such as pop-ups and special events.
+The result: additional ways for brands to connect with their audiences.

-Impactful PR strategies and placements are more complicated than they used to be, no longer tunneled to just print, broadcast and online.
-Social media posts, video, and podcasts are additional forms of content that are also driving traffic and awareness for brands.
+Impactful PR strategies and placements are more complicated than they used to be.
+It’s no longer tunneled to just print, broadcast and online.
+Social media posts, video, and podcasts are additional forms of content that driving traffic and awareness for brands.
 Whether it’s an unboxing video, Instagram post, or Facebook live, the digital world has brought new meaning to media placements.

 Breaking through to the media might seem easier than ever – after all, “anyone” can email a journalist, right?
 Not true.
 Just like consumers, editors have more messages coming at them than ever before.
-To cut through the clutter, public relations pros need to ensure each outreach is as powerful as possible: truly targeted, back by careful research of both the client they are representing and the member of the media they are trying to connect with.
-When building out strategies and lists, we need to really ask ourselves: where does this story belong?
-Is it a business feature, market round up, or would it best live on influencer feeds?
+To cut through the clutter, public relations pros need to ensure each outreach is as powerful as possible.
+That means communications need to be:

 While the future media landscape remains unknown, the importance of media relations and storytelling for brands is here to stay.
 Finding unique ways to break through is more important than ever – and luckily, that’s exactly what our fearlessly creative approach is designed to do for our clients.